ariklinkman/SQL-/README.md

 FULL JOIN EmployeeSalary b ON a.EmployeeID = b.EmployeeID
 WHERE Gender = 'Female'

---COUNTS PER JOBTITLE
+----CAN ONLY DO A CONDITION WITH AGGREGATION IN HAVING CLAUSE --COUNTS PER JOBTITLE
 SELECT JobTitle, COUNT(JobTitle) as count_per_title
 FROM EmployeeDemographics